denisfang-0616/DENIM_Final_Project/README.md

 * **Sentiment Analysis:** Future work could analyze the sentiment of "Statement of Purpose" advice threads to correlate writing style with success.
 * **Letter of Recommendation Proxy:** We could refine the LLM extraction to search for mentions of "famous recommenders" to create a proxy variable for LOR quality.
 * **Predictive Dashboard:** Deploy the trained model as a public web app where future applicants can input their stats to get a predicted probability range.
+* **Time Series analysis** Use the GPT tools call to extract thread/post dates from raw data and conduct analysis on time-varying trends.

 ### Appendix

 1. Clone the repository.
-2. Install the required dependencies using ().
+2. Install the required dependencies using requirements.txt.
 3. Run the code () to collect raw forum data.
 4. Run the code () to upload raw data to Cloud SQL.
 5. Run the code () to filter noise (130k -> 18.5k posts).